debeando/zenit/README.md

 - Review the tool’s known "BUGS".
 - Test the tool on a non-production server.

+## Limitations

+- The audit log cut long query.
+- ClickHouse no have retention policy for data storage.

 ## Install zenit agent

 For the moment, this tool only run in any Linux distribution with 64 bits.
 Paste that at a Terminal prompt: